WebAssembly/design/AstSemantics.md

 ### Alignment

-Each linear memory access operation also has an immediate positive integer power of 2 alignment attribute, which is no bigger than the largest pointer size.
-An alignment value which is the same as the memory attribute size is considered tobe a *natural* alignment.
+Each linear memory access operation also has an immediate positive integer power of 2 alignment attribute, which is the same type as the address' index.
+An alignment value which is the same as the memory attribute size is considered to be a *natural* alignment.

 The linear memory operation names listed above specify natural alignment.
 To specify unnatural alignment, the opcode name can be suffixed with `/n` for